deanlandolt/bytewise/README.md

 ## Unsupported Structures

 This serialization accomodates a wide range of javascript structures, but it is not exhaustive.
-Objects or arrays with reference cycles, for instance, cannot be serialized.
-NaNs are also illegal as their presense is very likely indicative of a calculation error, and sorting NaNs is nonsensical anyway.
+Objects or arrays with reference cycles, for instance, cannot be serialized. `NaN` is also illegal anywhere in a serialized value, as its presense is very likely indicative of an error.
+Moreover, sorting for `NaN` is completely nonsensical.
 (Similarly we may want to reject objects which are instances of `Error`.)
-Attempts to serialize any values which include these structures will throw an error.
+Invalid `Date` objects are also illegal.
+Attempts to serialize any values which include these structures will throw a `TypeError`.

 ## Properties